philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 Before that, we define the `loose` key and set it to true, this activates `loose` mode when transpiling. `loose` mode transpiles ES6/7/8 code to ES5.

-Babel and its configuartions and a library full of presets/plugins is a very huge topic dedicated to its own series of tutorials.
+Babel and its configurations and a library full of presets/plugins is a very huge topic dedicated to its own series of tutorials.
 We just explained here the configurations and presets we will be using in this project.
 You can visit [Babel website](https://babeljs.io) for more information on its configurations and presets/plugins.

-Last thing, we don't want to continously run the `npm run test` NPM script to run our __tests__.
+The last thing, we don't want to continuously run the `npm run test` NPM script to run our __tests__.
 We would need Jest to watch our test folder and rerun all tests whenever there is a file change (i.e when we add more tests or edit an existing test).
 Jest provides an option for that `--watch` or `--watchAll`.

 * __--watch:__ reruns only the changed file.
 * __--watchAll:__ reruns all files.